PingOne

 The user’s first name.

-Attribute mapping for Salesforce, Salesforce Communities, and Salesforce Leads and Contacts provides an ability to make required attributes optional on update, this helps update existing users.
+Attribute mapping for Salesforce, Salesforce Communities, and Salesforce Leads and Contacts provides an ability to make required attributes optional.
+This helps update existing users.

 When adding attribute mapping in the PingOne admin console, click the Update checkbox to include the attribute mapping in updates.
 The email attribute mapping is checked by default and included in updates.